Discover the importance of audio annotation for AI

 Transcribing speech to text

 It involves converting spoken words or recorded speech into written text.
+Audio transcription is a fundamental component of audio annotation, especially for training speech recognition models and virtual assistants.
 Transcribing speech to text is essential for creating subtitles or transcribing meetings.
 Speech recognition software relies heavily on large sets of transcribed speech data to properly understand different accents and dialects, in all languages.

 Recognizing emotions